snst-lab/replie/README.md

 # replie

-This is a yarn workspace for web3 projects
+This is an AI-based communication support tool

 <br>